LMNJIT/unity-game-project/README.md

 # project
 A repository for my Unity Game project.
-Scripts found in Assets -> Scripts
+Scripts found in Sprint 3 Project IT201 -> Assets -> Scripts